dpatlut/wdi-JUL-2017/w02/d05/Homework/lotr/README.md

 ```
 function beautifulStranger() {
-  // change the 'Strider' textnode to 'Aragorn'
+  // change the 'Strider' textnode(his name) to 'Aragorn'
 }
 ```